Find schools that offer these popular programs

 How to Earn Your GED in South Dakota

 If you're looking to further your education or career but did not earn your high school diploma, a General Educational Development (GED) credential may fulfill your needs.
 The GED is accepted as a high school diploma equivalent by most employers and colleges.
-Although it was developed by the American Council on Education (ACE), it is overseen by the individual states.
+Although it was developed by the American Council on Education (ACE) and Pearson Vue, it is overseen by the individual states.
 In South Dakota, the Department of Labor and Regulation is in charge of GED testing.

 The Structure of the GED